 - Place the flour and salt in a large bowl and mix together.
 Add the Crisco shortening and cut it into the flour using a pastry blender or fork, until it’s the size of peas.

 - Add the ice water and mix only until the water is incorporated into the flour and you can form the dough into a disc.
-Do not over work the dough, or it will result in a tough pie crust.
+Do not overwork the dough, or it will result in a tough pie crust.

-- Roll the dough out very thin on a piece of floured wax paper or a floured counter top.
+- Roll the dough out very thin on a piece of floured wax paper or a floured work surface.
 Roll the dough out into a circle that is big enough to fit across the bottom, up the sides and at least one inch over the edges of your pie dish.
 Place the dough in a pie dish.
 Flute or crimp the edges as desired.
 Bake as directed on your pie recipe.